jeepies/wakaclient/README.md

 #### Range

-In order to access data ranges, you can import the enum type
+In order to access date ranges, you can import the enum type

 ```js
 import { WakaClient, Range } from "wakaclient";